Frankiescott788/codetribe-mongodb-lesson5/README.md

 # SERVER URL : http://localhost:8080
 ## endpoints
 > post : /api/recipes
-- gets all the recipes from the database
+- posts a new recipe to the database
 > get : /api/recipes
 - gets all the recipes from the database
 > get : /api/recipes/:id